 Merriam-Webster defines a coup as “a sudden decisive exercise of force in politics, especially the violent overthrow or alteration of an existing government by a small group.”
 Nobody could sum up the frustration that led to this attempted coup better than Donald Trump himself when he told the crowd “this election was stolen from you, from me, from the country” just hours before the Capitol violence ignited.
 Clearly the general goal of the mob was to violently take control of the building and subsequently acquire power for the Trump administration.
 Fortunately, successful coups tend to be more intricately planned and after hours of violence, including the deaths of four protesters and one police officer, the crowd was expelled from the building and dispersed.

 It is important to accurately assess this coup as a coup to truly grasp the gravity of this situation.
 They attempted to overthrow the American government.
 They got closer than we might ever see again.
-Democracy almost crumbled right in front of our eyes and the recklessly incorrect claims of election fraud perpetuated by Donald Trump, Ted Cruz, and Josh Hawley are where the blame lies.
+Democracy almost crumbled right in front of our eyes and the recklessly incorrect claims of election fraud perpetrated by Donald Trump, Ted Cruz, and Josh Hawley are where the blame lies.

 If the conspiracies had not been started and amplified by the former president and these senators then the insurrection would have never happened.
 What must happen now is Congress must acknowledge this officially and expel Senator Hawley and Senator Cruz from Congress.
 This act would show the American people that there are serious consequences for undermining democracy and that any seditious and reckless behavior by government officials in the future would be met with full accountability.